surasakcho/20250805-amphur-climate-variables/README.md

 # Repository Data Description
-This repository contains climate variables at the Amphur (district) level, with data aggregated to a yearly frequency.
+This repository contains climate variables at the Amphur (district) level in Thailand, with data aggregated to a yearly frequency.
 The data is partitioned into separate CSV files, each covering a single decade, to manage file size.

 ## File Naming Convention:
 - `df_amphur_climate_agg_var-option-3-<DECADES>.csv`
 - `<DECADES>` specifies the decade the file covers (e.g., 1990s).

+## Available Time Periods:
+- Historical Data: 1990–2024
+- Future Projections: 2040–2070

 ## Data Structure:
 Each file contains four primary climate measurements, along with decomposed variables based on the methodology from Burney (2024):
 - Temperature (t): Celsius degrees.
 - Precipitation (p): Millimeters.
 - spi3m: 3-month moving average of the Standardized Precipitation Index.
 - spi6m: 6-month moving average of the Standardized Precipitation Index.

 ## Decomposed Variables: